-Chisholm also has several excursions and camps for Indigenous and non-Indigenous students that have a strong Indigenous focus.
-We run Cultural camps to Moreton and Stradbroke Islands, a camp to the Garma Festival Arnhem Land in the Northern Territory and excursions to Ngutana-Lui in Inala, St Stephen's Cathedral in the city and Employment Expos all over Brisbane, just to name a few.
+Chisholm also has several excursions and camps for our First Nations students.
+We run cultural camps to Moreton and Stradbroke Islands, a camp to the Garma Festival Arnhem Land in the Northern Territory and excursions to Ngutana-Lui in Inala, St Stephen's Cathedral in the city and Employment Expos all over Brisbane, just to name a few.

 One of the many ways we support our Indigenous students at Chisholm Catholic College is through QATSIF.
 This is now our fifth year as a QATSIF school.
 This funding enables our senior Indigenous students to receive scholarships, helping them financially which furthers their opportunities to enjoy great success at our school.
 Over this time, we have had 100% of our Indigenous students graduate with a Year 12 certificate and go on to exciting career paths.

-Indigenous and non-Indigenous students at Chisholm Catholic College have the option to benefit from the oldest continuous culture to every have existed, helping us all to have a better understanding of the wonderful world we can live in.
+All students at Chisholm Catholic College have the opportunity to to benefit from the oldest continuous culture to ever have existed, helping us all to better our understanding of this wonderful world we can live in.